paz-sh/paz/CONTRIBUTING.md

 # Contributing

-Paz is on a roadmap to being open-sourced, but is not currently an open-source project.
 Paz is a YLD project and the copyright (except where documented) is held by YLD.

-YLD developers (i.e. anyone associated with YLD who has access to view this repository) may make pull requests to contribute to Paz.
-Others outside YLD may be given acess to the repository and be asked to sign a CLA.

 ## Submitting a Pull Request